satvikapadakanti/apnacollege-demo/README.md

 # apnacollege-demo
-this is my firstgit repository
+this is my first GIT repository
+Author-SATVIKA